revilowaldow/BITC/Jobs/Level 3/Murders in Lowtown.md

 Old gods - [[Aepoptosis]] - god of death violence destruction

-[[Cobalt Comanda]] can become involved if murders spread to the merchant d
+[[Cobalt Comanda]] can become involved if murders spread to the merchant district